A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 A Sacred Valley self guided trip is a great option as well.
 You can rent a car, use public transport or hire a driver to take you around.
 Independently of what you choose, this guide to Sacred Valley will help you make the most of your time.

-Why Visiting the Sacred Valley
+Why Visit the Sacred Valley: History Snapshot

-Today, the Sacred Valley is a rewarding place to visit for its impressive Inca archeological sites like Pisac, Ollantaytambo, Moray, and Chinchero.
-It’s also known for traditional markets and local Quechua culture.
-Also, the Sacred Valley is one of the main gateways to catch the train to Machu Picchu.
-But even if you’re not continuing on to the famous citadel, exploring the Sacred Valley without Machu Picchu is still incredibly rewarding.
-With a mix of history, culture, and scenery, the valley makes a practical and memorable stop on any trip through Peru.
+Also, the Sacred Valley is one of the main gateways to Machu Picchu.
+But even if you’re not continuing on to the famous town, exploring the Sacred Valley without Machu Picchu is still incredibly rewarding.
+With a mix of history, culture and scenery, the valley makes a memorable stop on any itinerary in Peru, whether it’s just 2 weeks or 3 weeks.

 Entrance Fees to Sacred Valley

 Although there is no entrance fee to the Sacred Valley itself, there are fees for the archaeological sites within it.
-This includes the ruins in Pisac, Ollantaytambo, and Moray, as well as attractions like Chinchero and the Maras Salt Mines.
+This includes the ruins in Pisac, Ollantaytambo and Moray, as well as attractions like Chinchero and the Maras Salt Mines.

 To visit these sites, you’ll need to purchase either the Sacred Valley Tourist Ticket or the Cusco Tourist Ticket.
 This ticket will grant you access to multiple locations and you can buy them at any of the attractions mentioned above.